Counsellor bios

 Campus: New Westminster

 About: Angela is a second generation Canadian of Greek heritage.
 As a child of immigrants, in a mixed-faith and mixed-culture marriage, she is in tune with the challenges and gifts that come with integrating cultures.
-She enjoys connecting with family and friends over a good meal, travelling and experiencing life as a new parent.
+She enjoys connecting with family and friends, having new food experiences, and travelling the world.

 Angela became a counsellor because she is curious about people and their stories.
 She is interested in helping students grow through increasing their self-awareness, giving them tools to navigate relationship challenges and offering support through transitions.
 Angela believes each person is an expert in their own experiences; her goal as a counsellor is to offer culturally sensitive support to help students overcome barriers, gain skills and be leaders in their own journeys.